 For this reason it is fairly essential that you identify and use the same sand that was used for the original mortar, although often this isn’t always possible as pits, mines and quarries close or run out of materials, local suppliers shut down, sand supplies are sourced from abroad etc.

 The next most significant component of a mortar mix is the cement.
-Unless the existing mortar is particularly light in colour (light cream or white colour), then in most cases a standard cement will have been used e.g. grey cement.
+Unless the existing mortar is particularly light in colour (light cream or white colour), in most cases a standard cement will have been used e.g. grey cement.

-However, if the mortar is very light in colour then this suggests that either a white cement (aka snowcrete) or lime has been used.
+However, if the mortar is very light in colour then this suggests that either a white cement (aka Snowcrete) or lime has been used.

-When it comes to lime, traditionally, this would have been used in place of cement as it does exactly the same job as cement e.g. binds materials together, but it also has the added benefit of making a mortar mix breathable and more flexible.
+When it comes to lime, traditionally, this would have been used in place of cement as it does exactly the same job e.g. binds materials together, but it also has the added benefit of making a mortar mix breathable and more flexible.

 Lime mortar has been pretty much the go-to choice for building and construction for thousands of years but was replaced by more modern cement mortars due to their faster setting times and greater compressive strength towards the end of the 19th century.

-If you know the age of your property and it’s pre-1900’ish then the chances are it may feature a lime-based mortar, especially if it is light in colour.
+If you know the age of your property and its pre-1900’ish then the chances are it may feature a lime-based mortar, especially if it is light in colour.

 Now that we have established the probable types of sand and cement or lime that was used for the original mortar mix, all that remains is to match the correct cement content.